-&lt;sup>23Possible parameter estimation distortion due to three outlying observations in the fitting errors - for July 1973, May 1980, and Feb 1981 - was addressed using dummy variables to shift the intercept.
+&lt;sup>25Possible parameter estimation distortion due to three outlying observations in the fitting errors - for July 1973, May 1980, and Feb 1981 - was addressed using dummy variables to shift the intercept.
 The estimated coefficients on these dummy variables were always highly significant - and (negative, negative, positive) in signs, respectively - but their exclusion did not substantively affect the inference results reported below.
 Consequently, the listing of these coefficient estimates - and the model intercept term ( $\alpha$ ) - is, for simplicity, suppressed in Table 1.
-Below, we discuss a robustness exercise involving bootstrapped standard errors.
 Fed funds rate dynamics were significantly more volatile prior to 1983 than afterwards.
 What might

-&lt;sup>24Fed funds rate dynamics were significantly more volatile prior to 1983 than afterwards.
+&lt;sup>26Fed funds rate dynamics were significantly more volatile prior to 1983 than afterwards.
 What might explain these changes?
 One potential explanation is regime shifts.
 First, the Federal Reserve formally adopted monetary targets in 1970.
 However, by the mid-1970s the fed funds rate had essentially become the operational target.
 Then, in October 1979, ostensibly to control high inflation, the Federal Reserve switched to targeting monetary aggregates.
 During this period, there were several episodes during which large fluctuations in the federal funds rate prompted no FOMC response (see Gilbert, 1994).
 Finally, in October 1982, the Federal Reserve effectively began targeting the fed funds rate again (although arguably this may not have always been the chief focus of attention; for instance, during a conference call on January 9, 1991, Richard Sternlight, who was manager of the trading desk at the Federal Reserve Bank of New York, remarked, "Somewhat by default we might place more guidance on, of all things, the federal funds rate...").
 Regime switches often lead to uncertainty, experimentation, and apparent policy reversals, and the associated diminishment of any beneficial effects arising from stable expectations.

-have expected, during the VGB period, this is a profound misspecification.
+The base model specification - Equation (2) - imposes the assumption that the FOMC did not distinguish the most persistent movements in $u_t$ and $\pi_t$ from other fluctuations.
+As one might have expected, during the VGB period, this is a profound misspecification.
 While $\beta$ and $\varphi$ enter with conventional signs and statistical significance during the MBM period, during the VGB period the estimates would appear to indicate that the FOMC ignored fluctuations in $u_t$ in this period, since $H_0: \beta = 0$ cannot be rejected at conventional levels of significance.
 Taking these coefficient estimates at face value also indicates that the FOMC's response to inflation rate fluctuations was notably smaller in the MBM than in the VGB period: on average the FOMC increased the federal funds rate by only 0.63 percent for every 1 percent increase in the inflation rate in the MGM period, whereas, in the VGB period, the estimated response is 1.82 percent.
 The FOMC's short-run response to a 1 percent increase in the unemployment rate is only economically meaningful during the MBM period, and even then it is of only modest economic significance (-0.84 percent).

-But these results are artifactual; during this period, the implicit $u_t$ target of the FOMC was varying substantially.
-Allowing for (but not imposing an assumption that) the possibility that the FOMC could distinguish the most persistent movements in $u_t$ and $\pi_t$ from other fluctuations (in Equation (3)) yields interestingly different results.
+But these base model results are artifactual; during this period, the implicit $u_t$ target of the FOMC was varying substantially.
+Allowing for (but not imposing an assumption that) the possibility that the FOMC could distinguish the most persistent movements in $u_t$ and $\pi_t$ from other fluctuations - in Equation (3) - yields interestingly different results, which we now describe.